pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 path_to_data = "your_path/data_examples/plate_data.csv"
 path_to_annotation ="your_path_to_annotation/annotation.csv"
 ```
 In the following examples we assume that these two variables have a value.
+You can use the file in the folder `data_exmples`.